Pennsieve/doi-service/README.md

 ## Releasing

-Every merge to `master` pushes a new version of `doi-service-client` to Nexus.
+Every merge to `main` pushes a new version of `doi-service-client` to Nexus.
 The published JAR is versioned with the same Jenkins image tag as the service Docker container.